 Since March 2000, however, I had not made any trips to Thailand.
 I loved the country so much that when a permanent job became available in Bangkok, I applied for it in 2002.
 Danielle didn't like the idea but still let me apply.

 I applied for the job assignment because I wasn't ready to settle down both in my office and at home.
 Also, since the early 1980s, I had always wanted an overseas job in either Taiwan or China but had always been denied.

 In October 2002, I was approved for a three-year assignment in Thailand commencing in August 2003.
 In preparation for the job, I would have to learn the Thai language which I did from November 2002 until July 2003.
 Danielle and I also had to undergo medical processing.
 In July, I knew something was wrong when Danielle refused to find a renter for our house and didn't want to put any of our furniture in storage.

 A few days before our departure overseas, I drove with Danielle to the nursing home where she worked.
 After saying goodbye to her co-workers before an indefinite leave of absence, Danielle broke down crying in our car.

 A few days after arriving in Bangkok, Danielle told me that she wouldn't be staying with me all of the time.
 She had wanted to keep her job and continue living in our home.

 The government had allowed us to stay in a beautifully furnished apartment in Bangkok very near the U.S. Embassy.
 The apartment, however, seemed cold and empty when Danielle wasn't there.
-After living alone and unhappy for most of six months, I spent more time outside and finally cheated on my wife twice.
+After living alone and unhappy for more than six months, I spent more time outside and finally cheated on my wife twice.